 Figure 4.2.1-1: SDAP sublayer, structure view

 The SDAP sublayer is configured by RRC (3GPP TS 38.331 [3]).
 The SDAP sublayer maps QoS flows to DRBs.
 One or more QoS flows may be mapped onto one DRB.
 One QoS flow is mapped onto only one DRB at a time in the UL.

+In SL communication, the SDAP sublayer maps PC5 QoS flows to SL DRBs.
+One or more PC5 QoS flows may be mapped onto one SL DRB.
+One PC5 QoS flow is mapped onto only one SL DRB at a time in the SL.

 4.2.2 SDAP entities

 The SDAP entities are located in the SDAP sublayer.
 Several SDAP entities may be defined for a UE.
 There is an SDAP entity configured for each individual PDU session.
+For SL, SDAP entity is configured per destination Layer2 identity and cast type in the UE.

 An SDAP entity receives/delivers SDAP SDUs from/to upper layers and submits/receives SDAP data PDUs to/from its peer SDAP entity via lower layers.